I am an applied economist working on education, personnel, labor and development economics.

 "Pay for Performance and Exam Cheating" with Marco Tonello

-"Does low-stakes testing predict labor market outcomes?
-Evidence from a National Assessment in Mexico" with Rafael de Hoyos
+"Do test scores predict labor market outcomes?
+Evidence from a National Examination in Mexico" with Rafael de Hoyos

 Economics of Education, spring 2016